 The shortest distance between where you are right now and a high-quality financial life—including wealth building—is getting your home and other debt paid off.
 Then, use the cash flow that’s freed up, and the increased peace of mind, to rapidly pile up a bunch of money and buy another rental property.

 There’s nothing wrong with owning rental properties and other kinds of real estate, Valerie.
 I love real estate, and today, I have several rental properties of my own.
 The difference is I bought all of mine with cash.
 I didn’t go into debt for them.
 I learned my lesson about debt the hard way over 30 years ago, and I don’t want you to take a chance on suffering through all that crap too.

 Use the money from the sale of the cabin to pay off your home and other debt, and to make sure you’ve got a solid emergency fund of 3–6 months of expenses set aside.
 After that, if you want to start saving aggressively for another rental, go for it.
 Just make sure it’s a smart buy when the time comes and that you pay for it in cash!

-* Dave Ramsey is a seven-time #1 national best-selling author, personal finance expert, and host of The Ramsey Show, heard by more than 18 million listeners each week.
-He has appeared on Good Morning America, CBS This Morning, Today Show, Fox News, CNN, Fox Business, and many more.
-Since 1992, Dave has helped people regain control of their money, build wealth and enhance their lives.
-He also serves as CEO for Ramsey Solutions.
+* Dave Ramsey is an eight-time national bestselling author, personal finance expert and host of The Ramsey Show.
+He has appeared on Good Morning America, CBS This Morning, Today, Fox News, CNN, Fox Business and many more.
+Since 1992, Dave has helped people take control of their money, build wealth and enhance their lives.
+He also serves as CEO for the company Ramsey Solutions.